-Postgraduates at St Andrews are invited to join in an active and lively community through membership to the Postgraduate Society and St Leonard's College; they also have the opportunity to join in a number of academic events, talks and exhibitions.
+Postgraduates at St Andrews are invited to join in an active and lively community through membership to the Postgraduate Society and St Leonard's Postgraduate College; they also have the opportunity to join in a number of academic events, talks and exhibitions.

-St Leonard’s Doctoral and Postgraduate College
+St Leonard’s Postgraduate College

-St Leonard’s College is at the heart of the postgraduate community of St Andrews.
+St Leonard’s Postgraduate College is at the heart of the postgraduate community of St Andrews.
 All postgraduates are members of the College, which was originally founded in 1512 as a college for poor clerks of the Church of St Andrews.

-The College aims to provide opportunities for postgraduates to come together and make new connections through events such as welcome receptions for new postgraduates, formal dinners, and the annual St Leonard’s College Postgraduate Lectures.
+The College aims to provide opportunities for postgraduates to come together and make new connections through events such as welcome receptions for new postgraduates, formal dinners, and the annual St Leonard’s Postgraduate College Postgraduate Lectures.

 The Postgraduate Society works to represent postgraduate interests within the Students’ Association and the University.
 All Masters students and research students are automatically enrolled as members of the Postgraduate Society when they join the University.
 It organises a range of events specifically for postgraduates including formal dinners and balls, pub nights and bonfires on the beach, traditional ceilidhs, and day trips around Scotland.